almatched/cat-gallery/README.md

 - [x] Delete images from uloadthing, not only from postgres
 - [x] Manage who can read, upload and delete images via clerk (permission-flags)
 - [x] Handle runtime errors, like "image not found", with error boundary
-- [ ] Fix the page layout for images of different resolutions
+- [x] Fix the page layout for images of different aspect-ratios
 - [ ] Fix ids on sonner
 - [ ] "Selecting" images on the gallery page (Zustand recommended by Theo)
 - [ ] "infinite scroll", lazy loading